Between the Layers | Design Guide Series

 I know, I know.
 Everyone says: “Don’t paint wood floors.”

-And I get it — in theory, I agree.
-We actually made it a priority to refinish all of the downstairs floors, and I’m so glad we did.
+And, I get it — in theory, I agree.
+We actually made it a priority to refinish all of the downstairs floors, and are so glad we did.
 But upstairs?
 It’s a different story.
 These floors have been through it.
-Years of wear, plus months of renovation traffic, tools, dust, dropped materials… they were not in great shape when we bought the house.
-I And while we could have refinished them, I didn’t feel like that was the best use of time or budget at this point.
+Years of wear, plus months of renovation traffic, tools, dust, dropped materials … they were not in great shape when we bought the house.
+While we could have refinished them, I didn’t feel like that was the best use of time or budget at this point.

 Narrow hallway with painted white wood floors, paneled walls, and a large window at the end; antique wooden dresser styled simply beneath soft natural light.